thesadru/disnake/docs/ext/commands/commands.rst

 .. warning::

-    You can only have one keyword-only argument due to parsing ambiguities.
+    Yo can only have one keyword-only argument due to parsing ambiguities.

 On the bot side, we do not need to quote input with spaces: